fisht4il/mb2297-IT265-002/docs/Module-010-Dev-Log.md

 #### Goals for this Module
 <!-- Example Template (include the brackets to make a checklist, fill them in as appropriate -->
-- [x] Continue working on card game with Unity
+- [x] Finish developing card game digital prototype
-- [x] Learn how Unity works
-- [x] Get feedback from friends

 #### Progress
 - **What I accomplished**:
-  - Since the last devlog I mainly just continued work on my card game digital prototype.
+  - Since the last devlog I made some progress working on my digital prototype.

 - **Challenges faced**:
-  - N/A
+  - Learning how to use Unity

 - **Solutions**:
-  - N/A
+  - Youtube tutorials

 #### Learnings
 - Key insights, techniques, or concepts explored.